 Contractor/Bidder Firm Name (Printed) Federal ID Number

-Do. / A with a visual Cinya at week

 By (Authorized Signature)

 Printed Name and Title of Person Signing

 Date Executed Executed in the County of

 CONTRACTOR CERTIFICATION CLAUSES

 - 1. STATEMENT OF COMPLIANCE: Contractor has, unless exempted, complied with the nondiscrimination program requirements.
 (Gov. Code §12990 (a-f) and CCR, Title 2, Section 11102) (Not applicable to public entities.) - 2.
 DRUG-FREE WORKPLACE REQUIREMENTS: Contractor will comply with the requirements of the Drug-Free Workplace Act of 1990 and will provide a drug-free workplace by taking the following actions: